kobeeraveendran/scripting/youtube-to-mp3/README.md

 ## Prerequisite software
 1. Python (3.6.x): Download at https://www.python.org/downloads
-2. FFmpeg: Follow the instructions at https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg
-    a.
-To make sure FFmpeg is installed properly and added to the PATH correctly, open the command prompt and type `ffmpeg -version`
+2. FFmpeg: Follow the instructions at https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg *To make sure FFmpeg is installed properly and added to the PATH correctly, open the command prompt and type `ffmpeg -version`

 ## Using this script
 1. Download `youtube-to-mp3.py` and store it somewhere you can remember.